November 26, 2019

 On Nov.
 20, an enraged mob tried to prevent a panel featuring Israeli reservists from taking place on campus.
 The event ultimately went ahead, but only after a massive deployment by Toronto Police to safeguard attendees.

 Students against Israeli Apartheid (SAIA) York, a registered student group, instigated the protest, placing posters around campus calling for a massive turnout.
-Moe Alqasem, a SAIA activist, even wrote on Facebook: “You would have to actually put a bullet right through my Palestinian skull before you even TRY to bring an Israeli soldier to my campus.”
+Moe Alqasem, a SAIA activist, even wrote (page doesn’t exist) on Facebook: “You would have to actually put a bullet right through my Palestinian skull before you even TRY to bring an Israeli soldier to my campus.”

 Earlier this week, B’nai Brith wrote to York University President Rhonda Lenton, insisting that SAIA York have its club status revoked indefinitely.